wix-incubator/redraft/README.md

 ### Creating the ContentBlock
  `createContentBlock` - a function that receives a block and returns a draft-js ContentBlock, if not provided when using decorators redraft will create a ContentBlock stub with only some basic ContentBlock functionality

-*Exmaple usage with ContentBlock from draft-js*
+*Example usage with ContentBlock from draft-js*
 ```js
 import { ContentBlock } from 'draft-js'